ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/05-buttons-and-links.md

 * [Writing Hyperlinks: Salient, Descriptive, Start with Keyword](https://www.nngroup.com/articles/writing-links/) (Nielsen Norman Group)
 * [Learn More Links: You Can Do Better](https://www.nngroup.com/articles/learn-more-links/) (Nielsen Norman Group)

+### **Code Guidance**
+* Be sure to include the default "ucla" classname for links.
+This will allow the element to inherit default link styles.
+    * Adding the "campus" classname will allow for grid layout.

 ### **Accessibility Requirements**

 * Write button labels so they make sense without reading the copy around them so they are accessible to screen readers.